hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

     called "p" for patches, so that you can apply updated  routines in the "r" directory and not overwrite the original routine.
-The intent is reasonable, but what what almost always happens is that I get calls or emails on why aren't my changes showing up.
+The intent is reasonable, but what what almost always happens is that I get calls or emails on why changes aren't showing up.
 VistA tools (KIDS, Fileman, VPE) are all written just expecting a single routine list.

 At this point, we need to create an environment file that we will need to source in order to tell GT.M where are our routines and globals are.
 The reason we need to do this is simple: GT.M bases its operations almost entirely on environment variables from the shell.
-Here's the file, which I called ``env.vista``.
+Here's the file, which I called `env.vista<./env.vista>`_.

 .. raw:: html

-    <div class="code"><code>#!/bin/bash
-    # This is just a temporary variable so I don't have to type the same thing
+    <div class="code"><code> # This is just a variable so I don't have to type the same thing
     # over and over again.
-    export vista_home="/var/db/foia201608"
+    export vista_home="/var/db/{your directory name}"

     # This will set the prompt.
 This can be anything you want.
     # I make it something meaningful to let me know which environment I am on.
-    export gtm_prompt="FOIA 2016-08>"
+    export gtm_prompt="YOUR INSTANCE NAME>"

     # Intial Value of error trap upon VistA start-up
     #export gtm_etrap='W !,"ERROR IN STARTUP",!!
 D ^%ZTER HALT' # for production environments